Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs

-To differentiate ourselves from the arguments presented in \citet{jiang_importance_2023}, we introduce \emph{reachability} to the ZSPT setting: a reachable state is any state we could encounter during training.
-In this paper we focus on the setting where the agent has to generalise to states that are not reachable.
-In this setting, we argue that training on more states in the training contexts results in a form of implicit data augmentation, but that this augmentation is less effective when the target values for these additional states are not {\em accurate} (for example, due to bootstrapping state-action pairs that have never been seen, or that have been trained by an inaccurate target value themselves).\footnote{We use a very broad definition of data augmentation, that includes any approach that artificially inflates the training dataset size in order to improve generalisation \citep{shorten_survey_2019}.}
+To address this, we introduce \emph{reachability} to the ZSPT setting: a reachable state is any state we could encounter during training. \emph{Unreachable generalization} then refers to the agent's ability to generalize to states that are not reachable.
+We argue that using exploration to train on additional, \emph{reachable} states in the training contexts (as is done in \citet{jiang_importance_2023}) results in a form of implicit data augmentation that improves the agent's \emph{unreachable} generalization performance, but that this augmentation is less effective when the target values for these additional states are not accurate (for example, due to bootstrapping state-action pairs that have never been seen, or that have been trained by an inaccurate target value themselves).\footnote{We use a very broad definition of data augmentation, that includes any approach that artificially inflates the training dataset size in order to improve generalization \citep{shorten_survey_2019}.}